Image Editing, Metadata & DPI Tools

 Image Editing Best Practices — The Right Tool for Every Task

-The correct order of operations, when to crop vs resize, and how to get clean background removal results.
+Correct order of operations, when to crop vs resize, how to prep images for print, and when metadata matters.

 1